Orange County Board of Supervisors: Candidates

+Results

 March 9, 2021, Second District special election

 The sixth special election used to fill a vacancy on the Orange County Board of Supervisors was held on March 9, 2021.
 Second District Supervisor Michelle Steel had resigned on January 3, 2021, when she took office as a member of the United States House of Representatives after defeating incumbent Harley Rouda.

 Costa Mesa Mayor Katrina Foley won the seat by 12% over former State Senator John Moorlach.